 Instructions

-• Place the bottom pieces into the prepared baking dish.
+• Place the bottom halves of the rolls into the prepared baking dish.

-• Bake 20 minutes or until the rolls are lightly browned and cheese has melted.
+• Bake for 20 minutes or until the rolls are lightly browned and the cheese has melted.

 Nutrition Facts